shakes76/PatternAnalysis-2024/recognition/2DUnet_Prostate_s4744245/README.md

 The predict file tests the model on the test dataset and outputs example images of the model's output compared to the true labels.

+Util.py
+This file contains some utility functions used across the other files such as a dice coefficient function.